• Free shipping on all orders

 Temperament & Intelligence of the Blue Point Siamese

 The Blue Point Siamese is a friendly, loving, and affectionate cat.
-It will get along with all family members and will especially enjoy talking to you all.
+They form strong bonds with their owners and love talking to them.
 A well-socialized Siamese will also get along with strangers and visitors and may get along with other cats, dogs, and other animals.

 Are These Cats Good for Families? 👪

 The Blue Point Siamese is a very friendly little cat.
-They bond very closely with the family.
-Yours will follow you around and look for ways in which it can help you with jobs and just generally be a part of your day.
-It will also talk to you throughout the day and will expect you to listen.
+They bond very closely with their family.
+Yours will follow you around and look for ways to help you with jobs and just generally be a part of your day.
+They will also talk to you throughout the day and expect you to listen.

-In fact, many Siamese get louder when ignored, so it is best to show that you are listening and acting upon your cat’s advice.
-Also, this is a breed that not only likes to be near you but will want to be on you too.
+In fact, many Siamese get louder when ignored.
+Also, they like to be near you and want to be on you, too.
 Expect the Siamese to be on your lap when you’re watching TV and on the bed when you’re asleep.

-These traits do make for a loving, caring, and close member of the family, but they also make for a difficult companion if you do not enjoy noise or the sense that you are being watched and followed.
+These traits make the Siamese a loving, caring, and close family member, but they’re not ideal if you do not enjoy noise or the sense that you are being watched and followed.
 The Siamese is not considered a suitable pet for families that are out all day.
 They can suffer separation anxiety, which causes depression and may lead to behavioral problems such as destructive behavior.

 Does This Breed Get Along with Other Pets?

-The Siamese will usually get along with other animals in the family.
-They can live with other cats, as long as you continue to give them attention and listen to their vocal demands.
-They will also live with well-behaved dogs that know how to act around cats.
+The Siamese usually gets along with other family members.
+They can live with other cats as long as you continue to give them attention and listen to their vocal demands.
+They can also live with well-behaved dogs that know how to act around cats.

 Things to Know When Owning a Blue Point Siamese:

-The Blue Point Siamese is a friendly and loving, good-natured cat.
-It does require plenty of exercise and enjoys games, but is not considered suitable for families that are out for extended periods or that do not want a vocal and demanding feline companion.
+The Blue Point Siamese is a friendly, loving, good-natured cat.
+They require plenty of exercise and enjoy playing games but are not considered suitable for families that are out for extended periods or do not want a vocal and demanding feline companion.
 While they are beautiful and sought-after animals, they may not be the best choice of cat for everybody.
 Read on to see if the Blue Point Siamese meets your requirements.

 blue point siamese cat_Shutterstock_Tatiana Chekryzhova